Updated July 5, 2022.

 While your social media feed can be a good source of information at times, it can also trigger more stress and anxiety.
 If there are people you are following who are bombarding your feed, posting upsetting information, or sharing questionable links, consider muting or hiding their posts or even unfollowing them for the time being.
 You can also adjust your settings across social media platforms and news curation apps to mute certain words or phrases.

-Reading about the number of COVID-19 cases in your area right before bed is likely to induce anxiety and keep your mind racing.
+Reading the news right before bed is likely to induce anxiety and keep your mind racing.
 Likewise, the blue light emitted from your electronic devices may also be interfering with your body’s natural sleep cycle.
 Protect your sleep by avoiding the news at least an hour before bedtime.
 “We know that ongoing stress creates issues with falling and staying asleep,” says Celio.
 “You can read later in the day, perhaps after dinner, but space it far enough before bed that it won't keep you up.”
 You might also consider turning off notifications or putting your phone on Do Not Disturb while you sleep.

 Though it may seem like everything coming out of the new is negative these days, there are outlets sharing positive, uplifting stories.
 Check out social media accounts like Some Good News, Upworthy, and Good News Network.
 You can also start a text chain with friends and family dedicated specifically to positive story sharing.
 This can help offset some of the worrisome news that may be dominating your regular news sites.

-After reading a news article about the pandemic, you may be left feeling worried or uncertain about your future.
+After reading a news article, you may be left feeling worried or uncertain about your future.
 Prevent yourself from obsessing over these thoughts or spiraling into despair by immediately launching yourself into an uplifting activity right after.
 Go on a walk, call a friend, meditate, or watch a fun tv show.
-Do something that takes your mind off of the pandemic.
+Do something that takes your mind off of current events.
 These are all healthy distractions that will keep you in the present moment.